 Scraping starts automatically once you add a creator.
 You don't need to do anything to get data flowing.

-Org admins can trigger a scrape immediately without waiting for the next scheduled run.
+Org admins can trigger an update immediately without waiting for the next scheduled run.
 This is useful when you just added a creator and want fresh data right away, or when you know a big video just dropped.

 Where to find manual triggers:

-When you click "Scrape Now", a dialog opens that:
+When you click "Update Now", a dialog opens that:

 After confirming, a toast confirms the scrape started.
 The page data updates automatically when the job completes (usually under a minute).

-Manual scrapes count against a daily quota that resets at midnight UTC.
-Automated scheduled scrapes do not count against this quota — only manual "Scrape Now" triggers do.
+Manual updates count against a daily quota that resets at midnight UTC.
+Automated scheduled updates do not count against this quota: only manual "Update Now" triggers do.

 |---|---|